A rejuvenation cure for the Corolles Reflets Iris district

 4 - Place de l'Iris

 Paris La Défense initiates and pilots the renewal of Europe's leading business district.
-The local public institution is making La Défense a lively destination, with real districts that are mixed, lively and pleasant to live in.
+The local public institution is making La Défense a lively destination, with real districts that are mixed, lively, green and pleasant to live in.
 On the Courbevoie side, the renewal of the Corolles-Reflets-Iris sector is part of the continuity of the renovation of the Place des Corolles and the Place de l'Iris.
 Thus, in the vicinity of the Aurore tower, the public spaces will be redeveloped to make them more pleasant and more legible.

 In the Corolles-Reflets-Iris sector, Paris La Défense has conducted studies, in parallel with the work undertaken by Aermont on the Aurore Tower, to rethink the surrounding public spaces, and more broadly the entire district.
 In the continuity of the new development of Place de l'Iris, several objectives guided the reflection on this project, including the complete renovation and opening of the patio des Reflets, the creation of a qualitative perspective between Place de l'Iris and Place des Reflets, the simplification of pedestrian paths, the greening and embellishment of the public spaces of the district with contemporary materials.

 The Reflets patio will be thoroughly restructured to make it brighter, more pleasant and open.
 Part of the slab that currently hides the shops on the patio and the connections between the patio and the Place des Reflets will be removed.
 A wider and more visible staircase will replace the current one, and the battery of lifts, whose main function today is to serve the Reflets car park, will be redesigned and will allow people with reduced mobility to link the car park and the two levels of the slab.